donfaq/max_clique/README.md

 Details: http://www.m-hikari.com/ams/ams-2014/ams-1-4-2014/mamatAMS1-4-2014-3.pdf

 ## Instructions
-This is `Python 3.5.2` realisation with usage of `NetworkX` library
+This is `Python 3.5.2` realization with usage of `NetworkX` library

 To run script you should specify following parameters:
 - `--path` - path to DIMACS-format graph